Memoscopy/libMMU/CONTRIBUTING.md

 #### Formatting Code with rustfmt

 Before you make your Pull Request to the project, please run it through the `rustfmt` utility.
-This will ensure we have good quality source code that is better for us all to maintain.
+This will ensure we have good quality source code that is better for us all to maintain, following the [Rust Style Guide](https://doc.rust-lang.org/beta/style-guide/index.html).

 [rustfmt](https://github.com/rust-lang/rustfmt) has a lot more information on the project.
 The quick guide is